gurukeerthi-02/Scalable-ASL-Recognition-Model/README.md

 ## Combining MLP and LSTM for Hybrid Model
 - You can combine the predictions from both MLP and LSTM models to create a hybrid ASL recognition system
 - This can be done by implementing a decision-making mechanism that considers outputs from both models
+- Run the hybrid-realtime.py to check for the hybrid model function.

 ## Note
 - Ensure that your environment has access to a webcam for real-time testing